-My Cloud is a personal cloud storage device developed by Western Digital Corporation that is used to save personal files including photos, videos, music, and documents, etc. It is comprised of two parts: a hard drive and a cloud service.
+My Cloud is a personal cloud storage device developed by Western Digital Corporation that is used to save personal files including photos, videos, music, and documents, etc. As a result, many users backup PC to My Cloud to protect their data.
+WD My Cloud has comprised of two parts: a hard drive and a cloud service.
 Plugging the hard drive directly into your Wi-Fi router at home, you can save all your digital content in cloud storage.
 With the WD My Cloud software, you can access, upload, and share your content from anywhere with an internet connection.

 In addition, you can create user accounts with passwords to allow family, friends, and colleagues to access specific folders, so you can share information and collaborate.
 You can also transfer files between the My Cloud and public cloud drives like Google Drive, Dropbox, OneDrive, and so on.

 “One of the main reasons I purchased My Cloud was to back up other computers on my home network.
 I have installed the drive on my network, which is recognized by Windows Explorer as My Cloud (Z:), and I can store files on it.
 Now, I wonder if I can back up my PC to My Cloud so that I can restore my PC after a system crash or other unexpected things.
 If I can, how to do it?
 Thanks for your reply in advance!”

 As mentioned in the case, there are many My Cloud users who want to backup their PC to My Cloud.
 Because storing at least one copy of your PC data offsite is an important part of the 3-2-1 backup rule.
 With a backup in hand, they can roll back time to the moment before the disaster happens to their PC.
 Meanwhile, saving data on cloud storage can save much disk space on the local drive and ensure computer function runs normally.